Nikshay8/Python-Mini-projects/README.md

 Currently it features:
 1. 🧠 Number Guessing Game
 2. 🐍 Snake Water Gun Game
+3. 🌦️ Weather App using Python

-Both are interactive and help beginners understand Python basics like loops, conditionals, dictionaries, user input, and randomness.
+All projects are interactive and help beginners understand Python basics like loops, conditionals, dictionaries, user input, and randomness.

 ---